 The computer will continue to adapt its questions, covering all focus areas, until it reaches a 95% pass-fail certainty.

-If this has you nervous, don’t worry.
+If this makes you nervous, don't worry.
 You have plenty of time to prepare, and there are a lot of NCLEX study guides, online prep, and even a practice exam through the NCSNBN.

 Obtain a state-registered nursing license

 After passing the NCLEX, the final step to becoming an RN is officially registering with your state.
 First, look up your state's board of nursing, then apply with all the requirements.
 Once your information has been screened and approved, you'll be registered in the system and sent a license.

 With your nursing license in hand, you're officially an RN.
 Now, it's time to start looking for jobs.
 If you want to work in pediatrics, it's best to apply in children's hospitals or pediatric clinics.

 Gain bedside experience in the Pediatric Care Unit

 Working in the Pediatric Care Unit of a hospital is the most common way nurses gain bedside experience.
 However, you can become a pediatric nurse working in clinical settings, too.
 Children's health clinics, like a pediatrician's office, offer ample experience and learning opportunities.